 Differences between pizza in Poland and Italy

 In terms of pizza, because many of you have asked about real Italian pizza.
-The case of pizza looks like in most places it is sold in pieces - it is a thick crust pizza with various stuffing.
+The case of pizza looks like it is sold in pieces in most places - it is a thick crust pizza with various stuffing.
 This type of pizza is even sold in bakeries or supermarkets (seriously, you can buy it everywhere).
-On average, you will pay 2 euros for a piece of pizza.
+On average, you'll pay 2 euros for a piece of pizza.
 Traditional pizza, as we know it, can be eaten in restaurants.
 The best pizza we had was in Florence.
 I loved the pizza in Ravenna the least, because it was more like a piadi pizza than a traditional one.
 Piadi pizza is very thin and has very hard edges (it is very difficult to cut).
 This pizza was also quite ... dry and even very tasty olive oil did not save her.